Kansas City Chiefs vs. Green Bay Packers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Kansas City's games this season have gone over 55 points five of eight times.
+- Kansas City's games this season have gone over 53.5 points six of 10 times.

-- Green Bay's games have gone over 55 points in just one opportunity this season.
+- Green Bay has combined with its opponents to score more than 53.5 points in one game this season.

-- The combined points per game average of the two teams, 50.9, is 4.1 points fewer than Sunday's over/under.
+- The two teams combine to score 50 points per game, 3.5 less than the over/under in this contest.

-- This contest's over/under is 5.1 points more than the 49.9 these two squads combine to allow per game this season.
+- This contest's total is 5.1 points more than the 48.4 these two squads combine to surrender per game this season.

-- The Chiefs and their opponents score an average of 54.8 points per game, 0.2 fewer than Sunday's total.
+- Chiefs games this season feature an average total of 54.6 points, a number 1.1 points higher than Sunday's over/under.

 Chiefs stats and trends

-- Kansas City has two wins against the spread in seven games this year.
+- Thus far this year Kansas City has two wins against the spread.

-- This season, the Chiefs have just two ATS wins in eight games as a favorite of 2.5 points or more.
+- The Chiefs have been favored by 1 point or more 10 times this season and have covered the spread in two of them.

-- Kansas City's games this year have hit the over four times in eight opportunities (50%).
+- Kansas City's games this year have gone over the total in four out of 10 opportunities (40%).

-- When Kansas City records more than 20.9 points, it is 2-3 against the spread and 3-2 overall.
+- Kansas City is 2-3 against the spread and 3-2 overall in games when it scores more than 20.9 points.

-- In games that Kansas City picks up more than 331.8 yards, the team is 2-6 against the spread and 3-4 overall.
+- When Kansas City piles up more than 331.8 yards, the team is 2-8 against the spread and 4-4 overall.

-- This year, the Chiefs have turned the ball over 17 times, four more than the Packers' takeaways (13).
+- This year, the Chiefs have turned the ball over 19 times, six more than the Packers' takeaways (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Packers.